 Vir Chakra: India’s Third Highest Gallantry Award

 The face of Indian Air Force Wing Commander Abhinandan Varthaman to get Vir Chakra on Independence Day.
-Let's read this article to get full detail of the Vir Chakra Award.
+Let's read this article to get the full detail of the Vir Chakra Award.

-But after the independence; India changed this practice and on January 26, 1950, three bravery awards were created by the Government of India, whose names are; Param Vir Chakra, Mahavir Chakra and Veer Chakra were started.
+But after the independence; India changed this practice and on January 26, 1950, three bravery awards were created by the Government of India, whose names are; Param Vir Chakra, Mahavir Chakra, and Veer Chakra were started.

 The biggest award for gallantry is the Param Vir Chakra, while Veer Chakra is the third highest gallantry award.

 These gallantry awards are announced twice in a year;

 1. First on the occasion of the Republic Day and second